Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture.md

 ### Defensive Coding Techniques

+/// details | Real-World Impact
-!!! tip "Real-World Impact"
+    type: tip

 In 2017, Equifax suffered a massive data breach affecting 147 million people because they failed to patch a known vulnerability in their web application.
 Defensive coding practices could have prevented this $4 billion disaster.

+///

 #### Input Handling & Validation